mat-docs/RTA.Site/docs/devguide/tutorials/live/review.md

 The demo project illustrates a pattern where live data is fed to ATLAS around the side of the main data store.

-The live stream is buffered through [Redis](https://redis.io/), and then selectively distributed to clients using [Web Sockets](https://en.wikipedia.org/wiki/WebSocket).
+The live stream is buffered through [Redis](https://redis.io/), and then selectively distributed to clients using [WebSockets](https://en.wikipedia.org/wiki/WebSocket).
 This means that clients are never directly interacting with the ingest process, and the write-latency of the data store becomes less important.

 ## Service Calls